-Arashiyama is located in the western part of Kyoto and not far from the entrance of the Tenryu-ji temple, so it has a good access from Kyoto city – taking about 30 mins.
+Arashiyama is located in the western part of Kyoto and not far from the entrance of the Tenryu-ji temple, so it has good access from Kyoto city – taking about 30 mins.

-There is a famous phrase “Hyakubun ha Ikken ni Shikazu”, literally meaning, “Once is better than listening 100 times”. it really is true when considering the bamboo forest of Arashiyama.
+There is a famous phrase “Hyakubun ha Ikken ni Shikazu”, literally meaning, “Once is better than listening 100 times”. it is true when considering the bamboo forest of Arashiyama.

 Imagine that you are standing in the bamboo forest, and you can’t see anything else apart from the huge about of bamboo reaching up to the sky on both sides of you – at least 10 meters.

-We suggest that you go to bamboo forest in the morning, as there are less tourists, and the pleasure of seeing the rising sunbeams through the bamboo and feeling the refreshing breeze must not be missed.
+We suggest that you go to bamboo forest in the morning, as there are fewer tourists, and the pleasure of seeing the rising sunbeams through the bamboo and feeling the refreshing breeze must not be missed.

-Due to its stunning beauty, the bamboo forest has been used by various media – the cover pages of books and magazine, and it has also been named as one of the “100 soundscapes of Japan”.
+Due to its stunning beauty, the bamboo forest has been used by various media – the cover pages of books and magazines, and it has also been named as one of the “100 soundscapes of Japan”.